Pontifical University of Saint Thomas Aquinas: Modern history (1577): Collegium Divi Thomae

 Tommaso Caccini (1574–1648), one of the principal critics of Galileo Galilei, was baccalaureaus at the college in 1615.

 Several figures associated with the college during this period were involved in the defense of the doctrine of Papal infallibility.
 Dominic Gravina, the most celebrated theologian of his day in Italy, was professor of theology at the college in 1610.
 Gravina was made master of sacred theology by the General Chapter of the Order at Rome in 1608.
 He wrote Vox turturis seu de florenti usque ad nostra tempora ... sacrarum Religionum statu (1625) in polemic with Robert Bellarmine whose De gemitu columbae (1620) criticized the decadence of religious orders.
-Gravina, wrote concerning Papal infallibility: "To the Pontiff, as one (person) and alone, it was given to be the head;" and again, "The Roman Pontiff for the time beingis one, therefore he alone has infallibility."
+Gravina, wrote concerning Papal infallibility: "To the Pontiff, as one (person) and alone, it was given to be the head;" and again, "The Roman Pontiff for the time being is one, therefore he alone has infallibility."

 In 1630 Abraham Bzovius funded a scholarship for Polish students at the college.

 Vicente Ferre (+1682), author of the Commentaria scholastica in Div.
 Thomam (1691) as well as of several commentaries on the Summa Theologica was regent of the college from 1654 to 1672.
 Ferre was recognized by his contemporaries as one of the leading Thomists of his day.
 In his De Fide Ferre writes in defense of Papal infallibility that Christ said "I have prayed for thee, Peter; sufficiently showing that the infallibility was not promised to the Church as apart from (seorsum) the head, but promised to the head, that from him it should be derived to the Church."